alterwear/arduino-firmware/README.md

 ## Basic NFC Setup on Uno

 Notes: I2C communicates over 2 lines (SDA and SCLK).
 These both need pull-up resistors because they are "open drain".[2]
 According to [1], the tag click has pull-up resistors on SDA and SCLK already.
+Table 15[3] says the I2C address is 04h.

 0. Note that the NFC cannot be connected to Tx, Rx while uploading.
 1. Connect GND, 3.3V to the Arduino